Aphrodisias: Stadium

 The stadium was used for athletic events until the theatre was badly damaged by a 7th-century earthquake, requiring part of the stadium to be converted for events previously staged in the theatre.

 The stadium measures approximately 270 m by 60 m.
 With 30 rows of seats on each side, and around each end, it would have had a maximum capacity for around 30,000 spectators.
 The track measures approximately 225 m by 30 m.

-As the stadium is considerably larger and structurally more extensive than even the Stadium of Delphi; it is probably one of the best preserved structures of its kind in the Mediterranean.
+As the stadium is considerably larger and structurally more extensive than even the Stadium of Delphi, it is probably one of the best preserved structures of its kind in the Mediterranean.

 Other finds

 Archaeology

 The first formal excavations were undertaken in 1904–5, by a French railroad engineer, Paul Augustin Gaudin.
 Some of the architectural finds (mostly friezes, pilasters and capitals) he discovered at the site are now in the British Museum.

 The most recent, ongoing excavations were begun by Kenan Erim under the aegis of New York University in 1962 and are currently led by Professor R. R. R. Smith (at Oxford University) and Professor Katharine Welch of the NYU Institute of Fine Arts.
 The findings reveal that the lavish building programme in the city's civic center was initiated and largely funded by one Gaius Julius Zoilos, a local who was a slave of Gaius Julius Caesar, set free by Octavian.
 When Zoilos returned as a freedman to his native city, endowed with prestige and rich rewards for his service, he shrewdly directed it to align with Octavian in his power struggle against Mark Antony.
 This ensured Octavian's lasting favor in the form of financial privileges that allowed the city to prosper.

-In September 2014, drones weighing about 0.5 kg were used to 3D map the above-ground ruins of Aphrodisias.
+In September 2014, drones were used to 3D map the above-ground ruins of Aphrodisias.
 The data is being analysed by the Austrian Archaeological Institute in Vienna.

 In March 2018, an ancient tomb has been unearthed in an area where illegal excavations were carried out.
 The tomb was taken to the Aphrodisias Museum.

-In 2020, two sarcophagi have been found in an olive grove.
-There were Medusa relief on the sarcophagi.
+In 2020, two sarcophagi were found in an olive grove.
+There was a relief of Medusa on one of the sarcophagi.